maxemil/PhyloMagnet/README.md

 ```
 ## Development PLans
 * try including RP15 pipeline, so producing linked contigs for genes (paired end information?)
-* Intergenic space?
+  * Intergenic space length?
-* Refine interface to be able to use own fastq files
+  * pull out reads, then mini-meta-assembly?
+  *
 * Try using pplacer or similar instead of aligning and redoing phylogenies for each marker multiple times....
+* alternatively use iqtree using the reference eggnog tree as a constraint
+* combine all samples of a project into one tree?

 ## comparison to PhyloSift
 * HMM search (might be more sensitive...)